Skip to main content

 You'll Want Lovely Grill Marks on Your Chicken

 Preheat your oven to 450 degrees F. In a large, shallow baking dish, pour in all of the cooked pasta.
 I use an Emile Henry baking dish like this one.
 Add the chicken, the chopped prosciutto and all of the Parmesan cream sauce.
 Toss to coat.
-Combine three tablespoons of grated Parmesan cheese with 1 1/2 teaspoons paprika and sprinkle the mixture over the top of the dish.
+Combine three tablespoons of grated Parmesan cheese with 1 1/2 teaspoons of paprika and sprinkle the mixture over the top of the dish.

 Bake for ten to twelve minutes, or until the top begins to brown.
 Remove from the oven and let sit for five to ten minutes.
 Serve with a sprig of rosemary in the center of the dish.